nataliabu/ni_api/README.md

 but curl might not display them as expected(***TRUE?
 HOW CAN I CHECK THIS?***).

-### A note on endoint implementation
+### A note on endpoint implementation

 Sometimes one endpoint requires different methods.
 In some existing implementations of APIs, these methods are assigned in the same line, and
-handled inside the function with conditionals.
+handled inside one function with conditionals.
-In this implementation it was prefered to have one function per method per endpoint
+In this implementation it was preferred to have one function per method per endpoint
 whenever possible, as it makes the code more understandable, maintainable and extendable.
-Additionally, the implementation of the testing of each functionality can keep the same
-structure as their implementation, making it also more clear and easier to maintain.

 ## Tests

+The automated tests of all functionalities keep a similar
+structure as their implementation: one class per method per endpoint, making it also more clear and easier to maintain.

 The tests for all implemented functionalities can be found in
 ```
 test.py
 ```

+### Tests implementation

+Since the tests needed

 ## Possible improvements

 ### Database
 SQLite is used in this implementation because it is good enough for this project and
-because of ease of use in development.
-However, in a production context it would have
+because of ease of use with SQLAlchemy in development.
+However, in a production context
-to be changed to PostgreSQL or similar.
+it would have to be changed to PostgreSQL or similar.

-#### Personal thoughts on PUT vs. POST
+### Personal thoughts on PUT vs. POST

 The functionality has been implemented as asked, but I would like to understand
-better the decissions behind having the endpoint /keys for setting a value with
+better the decisions behind having the endpoint /keys for setting a value with
 PUT.
 In the context of this API and the endpoints asked, I would have implemented to
 * Set a new key:value pair (POST /keys)